Master of Arts in History

 4. A passing grade in the Scholastic Aptitude Examination which will be administered by the Office of Counseling and Guidance of the University of the Philippines Baguio; and

-5. Pass the interview that will be conducted by the MA History Committee.
+5. Must pass the interview that will be conducted by the MA History Committee.

 Documents to be Submitted for Application

-Prepare these documents and send them to the Graduate Program Office (GPO) through this email gpo.upbaguio@up.edu.ph.
-Any inquiries will also be forwarded to them.
-Please look out for updates on calls for applications every semester.
+These are the documents you need for a successful application.
+All these must be submitted to the Graduate Program Office (GPO) through courier or at the GPO on campus.
+Any inquiries will also be forwarded to them, and updates on calls for applications are released every semester.

-(1) Duly accomplished Application Form with two passport size photographs.
-Download the application form here;
+1. Duly accomplished Application Form with two passport size photographs.
+(This you can access by emailing the GPO);

 The MA History program has a total of 36 units broken down according to the following components.